SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 }
 ```

-We let the mvc pipeline know we want to use Popcorn, then configure Popcorn with two mappings, Employee -> EmployeeProjection and Car -> CarProjection.
+We let the MVC pipeline know we want to use Popcorn, then configure Popcorn with two mappings, Employee -> EmployeeProjection and Car -> CarProjection.
-Again, in the roadmap we have features to auto-detect simple mappings like these or obviate the need for a projection at all.
+Again, in the future we will have features to auto-detect simple mappings like these or obviate the need for a projection at all.

-Ok next is... well actually, that's it!
 To demonstrate, first call the same endpoint '/api/example/employees' and verify it looks the same:
 ```javascript
 [
     {